I don’t know what it is about a vintage mobile home, and manufactured homes, that appeal to me so much.

-- Have the necessary road lights to conform to highway safety.
+- Must have the necessary road lights to conform to highway safety.

 - Have tires, axle, springs, wheels, hubs, and bearings adequate to carry its own weight plus the usual personal effects of the occupants, and be properly equipped with service fittings.

-- Be equipped, when in excess of 1500 pounds, with brakes adequate under normal driving conditions to insure safe, effective performance.
+- Be equipped, when in excess of 1500 pounds, with brakes adequate under normal driving conditions to ensure safe, effective performance.

 - Have 2 exterior exits on all trailers in excess of 17 feet body length.
 Adequate ventilation devices, proportionately distributed throughout the interior, shall be included.